Caution: Some people may find parts of this content confronting or distressing.

 One final point worth noting is that in the regression analysis of K6 scores, previous K6 scores in February 2017 had a significant predictive effect on K6 scores for May 2020 (Biddle et al. 2020c).
 This shows that people who are already experiencing high levels of psychological distress can be particularly vulnerable when the situation worsens.

 The ANUpoll also asked respondents whether ‘In the past week, how often have you felt lonely?’
 Analysis summarised in Biddle et al. (2020c) shows that those who experienced loneliness had higher rates of psychological distress than those who did not.

 There was a rise in reported loneliness from 36.1% in May 2020 to 40.5% in August 2020 (Biddle et al. 2020d).
 However, this rise only occurred in Victoria where the proportion of the population who were lonely at least some of the time increased from 35.7% in May 2020 to 44.5% in August 2020; in ‘the other seven States and Territories, there was no significant difference between loneliness in May 2020 (37.1%) and August 2020 (38.8%)’ (Biddle et al. 2020d).
-The increase in loneliness from May 2020 to August 2020 in Victoria coincided with the lockdown associated with the second wave.
+The increase in loneliness from May 2020 to August 2020 in Victoria coincided with the lockdown associated with the second wave of COVID-19 infections.

-The per cent of Australians who said that they had experienced loneliness at least some of the time declined between August 2020 and November 2020 from 40.5% to 35.2% (Biddle et al. 2020e).
-This is the lowest value observed over the COVID-19 period.
+The proportion of Australians who said that they had experienced loneliness at least some of the time declined from 40.5% in August 2020 to 35.2% in November 2020 (Biddle et al. 2020e).
+This is the lowest value observed over the COVID-19 period so far.
 In addition, according to Biddle et al (2020e):

 There has been a very large decline in the proportion of Australians who said that they ‘never met socially with friends, relatives or work colleagues’ since the early days of the pandemic.
 In April 2020, 49.4% of Australians said they ‘never met socially’.
 This declined to 26.5% by May 2020, and even further to 6.8% in November 2020.
 While this is a dramatic change over a reasonably short period of time, the level of social isolation in November 2020 is still above the pre-pandemic level of 2.0 per cent [recorded in February 2020].